quandao10/quandao10.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Resident under the supervision of <a href='https://sites.google.com/site/anhttranusc/'>Dr. Tuan Anh Tran</a> at <a href='https://www.vinai.io/'>VinAI Research, Vietnam</a>.
-Besides, I also work closely with <a href='https://tbng.github.io/'>Dr. Nguyen Tuan Binh</a> at Department of Mathematics, National University of Singapore.
+I am first-year PhD student at Rutgers University under supervision of <a href='https://scholar.google.com/citations?user=a7VNhCIAAAAJ&hl=en'>Distinguish Prof. Dimitris Metaxas</a>.
+My research focuses on generative models, specifically diffusion models and visual autoregressive models, with a primary emphasis on fundamental research.
+For diffusion models, I concentrate on developing efficient and robust training methodologies.
+Additionally, I am deeply interested in consistency model training and distillation, particularly in improving robust training techniques and addressing the weaknesses inherent in consistency distillation processes.
+Besides, I have recently been researching visual autoregressive models, focusing on their applications to downstream tasks such as editing and text-to-3D generation.
+Previously, I was a Research Resident under the supervision of <a href='https://scholar.google.com/citations?user=FYZ5ODQAAAAJ&hl=en'>Dr. Tuan Anh Tran</a> at <a href='https://www.vinai.io/'>VinAI Research, Vietnam</a> and spent 2 wonderful years there.
 I received a bachelor degree in computer science from Monash University in 2020.

-My research interests lie on deep generative model such as GAN, Diffusion and Flow Matching.
-Besides, I'm also interested in Neural Operator design space which allows models work well under any resolution.
+---